 Katy Luxford – Reception, Rabbit Class - EYFS Leader

-This is my first year at Ashley School and already I’m delighted to be part of such a positive and caring team.
+This is my third year at Ashley School and I’m delighted to be part of such a positive and caring team.
 The school’s strong values radiate throughout.

-Having completed a degree in combined science, I spent ten years in the water industry before being drawn to teaching after having my own children.
-I have spent the last five years in a pre-school in East Molesey and I’m now really pleased to be doing my NQT year as a reception teacher in Squirrel Class.
+Having completed a degree in Combined Science, I had a career in the water industry before being drawn to teaching after having my own children.
+Before joining Ashley School , I spent 5 years in a pre-school in Molesey.
 I love teaching young children and it’s a privilege to help them grow and develop their enquiring minds.

 Out of school, I love anything to do with the outdoors, especially mountain biking, walking, paddle boarding and travelling in our family camper van.

 Name: Bryony Gardiner